adl-lang/adl/docs/backend-haskell.md

 # ADL haskell backend

+For a tutorial on using ADL in haskell, see the [adl-demo-hs repository][adl-demo-hs].

+# Usage
 ```
 Usage: adlc haskell [OPTION...] files...
   -I DIR  --searchdir=DIR        Add the specifed directory to the ADL searchpath